 Louis Variara was born in Viarigi in the province of Asti on January 15, 1875 to a deeply Christian family.
 His father Pietro had heard Don Bosco in 1856, when he came to the village to preach a mission.
 He decided to take Louis to Valdocco to continue his studies.
 The Saint would die four months later.
 But what Louis came to know of him was sufficient to leave its mark on him for life.
 When he finished his secondary schooling, he asked to become a Salesian.
-He entered the novitiate on the 17th August 1891.
+He entered the novitiate on August 17, 1891.

 Variara did his studies in philosophy at Valsalice, where he came to know Andrew Beltrami.
 He was impressed by the joy with which Beltrami underwent the sufferings of his illness.
-In 1894 Fr Unia, the famous missionary to the lepers in Agua de Dios, was at Valsalice to choose a cleric who would look after young lepers.
+In 1894, Fr.
+Unia, the famous missionary to the lepers in Agua de Dios, was at Valsalice to choose a cleric who would look after young lepers.

 The missionary - Agua de Dios